4109code/vtspicer/README.md

 3. Calibrate the graph over the image axes
 3. Adjust parameters with sliders, or click **Vg guides** on the plot: place a few points along each datasheet Vg curve for automatic fitting
 4. Copy or download the generated `.lib` / `.SUBCKT`

+## Load line

+Drag the center dot to move the quiescent point, or an open dot to set Vin and tilt Rp. **Pmax** draws `Ip = Pmax / Vp`.

+**Best Q-point** picks the most output power at or below **Acceptable THD** (default 1%), with plate heat within Pmax and both swing peaks inside the axes.

+Power is `Vpp·Ipp/8`.
+The readout groups bias and heat, Gm / Ra / Mu / Zout / Zin, the swing (Vin rms, Vout peak-to-peak, Vout rms, Iout rms, power, efficiency), then THD and H2–H5.

+Grid current uses the diode plus RGI, or Koren's child law.
+Pentodes can show Ip+Ig2, an ultralinear screen tap, and on Koren a KVC screen knee.

 ## Equations